 In order for this to work, these drones must be capable of autonomous flying.
 Think about it: Drones flying autonomously have to navigate and avoid obstacles.
 And unlike autonomous cars, they don’t have a pilot in the front seat ready to step in if something goes wrong.

 But what if they get it wrong?
 What if the drones collide with something, or worse yet, someone.
-CNN recently shared a video that showed researchers from Virginia Tech purposely flying drones into sensor-laden crash dummies to test the potential impact of a drone-human collision.
+Forbes recently shared a video that showed researchers from Virginia Tech purposely flying drones into sensor-laden crash dummies to test the potential impact of a drone-human collision.

 Drones are here to stay